PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 * Baran, Robert H., and Hanseok Ko.
 "An Ising model of transcription polarity in bacterial chromosomes."
 Physica A: Statistical Mechanics and its Applications 362.2 (2006): 403-422.
 * Li, Xumeng, et al. "Identifying differentially expressed genes in cancer patients using a non‐parameter Ising model."
 Proteomics 11.19 (2011): 3845-3852.
 * Lobanov, Michail Yu, and Oxana V. Galzitskaya.
 "The Ising model for prediction of disordered residues from protein sequence alone."
 Physical biology 8.3 (2011): 035004.
+* Schlicht, Robert, and Yoh Iwasa.
+"Forest gap dynamics and the Ising model."
+Journal of theoretical biology 230.1 (2004): 65-75.

 Neuroscience:
 * Schaub, Michael T., and Simon R. Schultz.
 "The Ising decoder: reading out the activity of large neural ensembles."
 Journal of computational neuroscience 32.1 (2012): 101-118.